Video Ports on Your Trading Computer: What’s the Difference?

+Knowing even a little bit about video ports can make a big difference when swapping out monitors or buying a new trading computer.
 If you’re like me, you probably use HDMI to connect your trading computer to your monitors.
-Nowadays HDMI is the most popular video connection.
-However, you might be curious about all those other connections on the back of your computer.
+Nowadays, HDMI is the most popular video connection.
+However, you might be curious about all those other types of video ports on the back of your computer.

 HDMI